Question: What does one and one add up to? Answer: 11

 Find out how to expand the powers of imagination to an exponential level.
 This short article has imprtant advice for both creative individuals and businesses wanting to further undestand the creative process.

 Truthfully, imagination is cumulative and what is first impossible evolves to become the standard.
 Let's look at the history of flight and how we eventually ended up in space, as an example.
 At first, Leonardo da Vinci came up with the wild idea of a flying machine for man.
 He put his full (and singular) imagination to this task and came a long way, but ultimately ended up short.
 It was not until years later that the Wright brothers were able to add their imaginations to the mix and create an actual plane.
-Then, more imaginative people came on board and before you know it, mankind was able to launch a human into orbit.
+From that point, more and more imaginative people came on board, and before you know it, mankind was able to launch a human being into orbit.
+Rembember, the original creative idea came about in the late 1800's with Leonardo da Vinci.
+It took time, but eventually, creativity turned pure imagination into reality.

 Here is the timeline:

-Keep in mind that all of this began as imagination.
+Again, one must Keep in mind that all of this began as imagination.
 The idea of man flying during Leonardo da Vinci's time was as preposterous as the idea of man landing on the moon during the Wright brother's time.
 However, it was the cumulative process of imaginative minds over centuries that eventually got us where we are today.
-You have to begin with some kernel of an idea (no matter how absurd sounding) and then add additional imagination and thought to the idea.
+You have to begin with some kernel of an idea (no matter how absurd sounding) and then, add additional imagination and thought to the idea.

 How can you capitalize on this information?
 Well, if you are a business, then you need to be thinking of how to create creative environments where coworkers can unabashedly throw out ideas and collaborate on solutions to problems.
 One of the stumbling blocks to this, is that most businesses have a desired outcome already in mind.
 However, if a business can create an environment where the outcome is variable and just see where the creative process leads, innovations will be boundless.
 After all, the first rule of imagination is that imagination is governed by no rules or laws, physical or civil.
 By its nature, it has infinite possibilities.
 Businesses just need to be able allow those possibilities to develop without hindrance.
 Imagine a working environement where no idea is a bad one and everyone is encouraged to offer something and to just get ideas out.
 Then, the team begins to whittle a few down and see where they lead.